Erasmus+ Adult Education Mobility

 The European Union programme Erasmus+ funds Adult Education projects across Europe.
 This is both to provide learning opportunities to individuals, and to support the internationalisation and institutional development of adult education organisations.
 Developing Adult Education in this way will contribute to achieving the wider goals of the European Union, like the European Education Area and European Skills Agenda.

-There are two main types of Erasmus+ Adult Education projects, ‘Learning Mobility for Individuals’ and ‘Cooperation for Innovation and the Exchange of Good Practices’.
+There are two main types of Erasmus+ Adult Education projects, ‘Learning Mobility for Individuals’ and ‘Partnerships for Cooperation’.
 This page explains what an organisation can do on an Adult Education Mobility project and how to get involved.
-You can then sign up to our newsletter or come to an information session to find out more.
+You can then sign up to our mailing list or come to an information session to find out more.

 If you want to apply for funding, you will need to be familiar with the priorities of Erasmus+.
 You will also need to read the Adult Education Mobility section of the Erasmus+ Programme Guide to understand the programme rules.